google/flax/docs/faq.rst

 Check out the official `google/flax Examples <https://github.com/google/flax/tree/main/examples>`__ for examples of using the training loop with  (CLU) metrics.
 For example, this is `Flax ImageNet's train.py <https://github.com/google/flax/blob/main/examples/imagenet/train.py>`__.

 For computer vision research, consider `google-research/scenic <https://github.com/google-research/scenic>`__.
 Scenic is a set of shared light-weight libraries solving commonly encountered tasks when training large-scale vision models (with examples of several projects).
 Scenic is developed in JAX with Flax.
-To get started, go the `README page on GitHub <https://github.com/google-research/scenic#getting-started>`__.
+To get started, go to the `README page on GitHub <https://github.com/google-research/scenic#getting-started>`__.